JohnnyRouddro/TabPad/README.md

 # FAQ
 **<u>Why TabPad is Not Transparent?</u>**

 TabPad transparency depends on your compositing manager.
 If the compositing manager do not support transparency, you may see an opaque or a translucent background.
-TapPad works absolutely fine with Compiz and Kwin.
+TapPad works absolutely fine with Compiz, Mutter and Kwin.

 **<u>Why TapPad layout is weird with overlapping buttons?</u>**